coreroller/coreroller/README.md

 - Dashboard to control and monitor your applications updates
 - Manage updates for your own applications, not just for CoreOS
 - Define your own groups and channels, even for the CoreOS application (pre-installed)
-- Define rollout policies per group, controlling how updates should be applied to a set of instances
+- Define roll-out policies per group, controlling how updates should be applied to a set of instances
 - Pause/resume updates at any time at the group level
 - Statistics about versions installed in your instances, updates progress status, etc
 - Activity stream to get notified about important events or errors